 Leica CL versus Sony A7R III

-The Leica CL (Typ 7323) and the Sony Alpha A7R III are two digital cameras that were officially introduced, respectively, in November 2017 and October 2017.
+The Leica CL (Typ 7323) and the Sony Alpha A7R III are two digital cameras that were revealed to the public, respectively, in November 2017 and October 2017.
 Both the CL and the A7R III are mirrorless interchangeable lens cameras that are based on an APS-C (CL) and a full frame sensor.
 The Leica has a resolution of 24.1 megapixel, whereas the Sony provides 42.2 MP.

 An illustration of the physical size and weight of the Leica CL and the Sony A7R III is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the CL – represents 100 percent across all the size and weight measures).
+Three consecutive perspectives from the front, the top, and the back are presented.
+All size dimensions are rounded to the nearest millimeter.
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the CL – represents the basis or 100 percent across all the size and weight measures).

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.